Palm Jumeirah: Construction

 In October 2007, 75% of the properties were ready to hand over, with 500 families already residing on the island.
 By the end of 2009, 28 hotels were opened on the Crescent.

 In 2009, The New York Times reported that NASA's laser altimeter satellites had measured the Palm as sinking at the rate of 5 mm per year.
 In response the developer, Nakheel Properties said they had received no reports of structural problems of a type that would be expected if there were any subsidence, and pointed out that the laser satellites had a measurement resolution of only 50 mm.

+The entrance to the Fairmont Hotel was set alight by an Iranian missile in response to the 2026 Israeli–United States strikes on Iran.